sunrooff/DevOps_online_Kyiv_2020Q42021Q1/m5/task5.2/readme.md

   **7th column**: file name </br>

 13. What is the sequence of defining the relationship between the file and the user?</br></br>
-when any user sets up the process with file then:</br>
+When any user sets up the process with file then :</br>
-- if UID of the file is the same as the UID of the process - means that user is the owner of the file;</br>
+ . if UID of the file is the same as the UID of the process - means that user is the owner of the file;</br>
-- if the GID of the file matches the GID of any group the user belongs to - means he is a member of the group to which the file belongs;</br>
+ . if the GID of the file matches the GID of any group the user belongs to - means he is a member of the group to which the file belongs;</br>
-- if neither the UID no the GID of a file matches with the UID of the process and the list of groups that the user running it belongs to, that user is an outsider.
+ . if neither the UID no the GID of a file matches with the UID of the process and the list of groups that the user running it belongs to, that user is an outsider.

 14. What commands are used to change the owner of a file (directory), as well